Sonics legend Jim Marsh dies at 73

 And Marsh was often fond of recounting his first collegiate game and how he “held” UCLA’s 7-foot Kareem Abdul-Jabbar, who was then known as Lew Alcindor, to 56 points.

-“There’s not a player that came out of Seattle who was a major college player or went on the to the pros who didn’t know Jim,” Gastineau said.
+“There’s not a player that came out of Seattle who was a major-college player or went on to the pros who didn’t know Jim,” Gastineau said.
 “Almost all of them were impacted in a positive way by Jim.
 Name a great player out of this city and they’re mourning tonight.
 They knew this man.

-‘He helped them and did right by them.
+“He helped them and did right by them.
 Some of them he coached and some of them he coached against in AAU leagues.
 But they all knew Jim and they knew when the chips were down, they could count on Jim.
 Calling him architect of Seattle basketball is absolutely an appropriate statement.”

 Marsh wasn’t a star on those USC teams, but he was a smooth-shooting big man who was a team captain as a junior and senior while averaging 13.3 points his final season.